FrankBoesing/MemFile/README.md

 ```

 It has no filenames, nor directories.
 The default open (filename, filemode) does not work.
-It needs the address of your adata, and its size:
+It needs the address of your data, and its size:

 `open(char * ptr, size, mode)`